 (a) Currently, parking enforcement is provided by officers at CMC, HMC, PTZ, POM, and SCR from 0800 - 1500 hours, Monday - Thursday.
 Parking enforcement is also provided at POM on Fridays from 0800-1500 hrs.
-Officers can also issue citations as requested on any shift.
-The Auto-Cite Writers are used to issue valid citations, and paper, handwritten citations are used for warning cites.
+Officers can also issue citations as

-- (b) All citations can be appealed by completing a Traffic Appeals Form.
+- requested on any shift.
+The Auto-Cite Writers are used to issue valid citations, and paper, handwritten citations are used for warning cites. - (b) All citations can be appealed by completing a Traffic Appeals Form.
 The Traffic Appeals Committee meets once a month during the school year to review the appeals and meet with anyone requesting to speak to the Traffic Appeals Committee in person. - (c) After approval from a college's designee, an unregistered vehicle can be towed after receiving four citations and a Warning to Tow Notice.
 The officer will request the dispatcher to contact S & J Towing to tow the vehicle.
 If the owner calls Dispatch regarding their vehicle, no information regarding the vehicle must be released until the owner's name is obtained.
 Once the owner registers the vehicle, the dispatcher will call S & J to release the vehicle. - (d) Enforcement during Fall & Winter Breaks, and Summer.
 Due to the number of visitors at The Colleges for camps, seminars, weddings, etc,.
 During the Fall and Winter Breaks, and the summer months, there is no parking enforcement during those times.
 Officers can issue warnings cites upon request. - (e) Parking regulations and all policies shall be maintained via the Department's internal network, and all publicly available websites provided by the Consortium and the Claremont Colleges.

-The Claremont Colleges extend the privilege of operating motor vehicles on the campus to all dulyregistered students and to employees and visitors.
+The Claremont Colleges extend the privilege of operating motor vehicles on the campus to all duly-registered students and to employees and visitors.
 A few of the Colleges restrict parking privileges and will notify Campus Safety accordingly.

-Campus Safety is charged with vehicle registration and parking enforcement duties.
-There is no ticket/citation quota system at The Claremont Colleges.All vehicle registration fees, and citation fines issued by Campus Safety become revenue for the students' or employees' campuses.
+Campus Safety is responsible for vehicle registration and parking enforcement across The Claremont Colleges.
+It is important to note that no ticket or citation quota system is in place.
+All revenue generated from vehicle registration fees and parking citation fines is allocated directly to the respective student or employee campuses and is not retained by Campus Safety.